ravi-prakash1907/Secret-Box/README.md

 # TODO-List-App-Flask
-It's my first Flask project
+It's my first Flask project and hence at some extents, it's a dummy level project.

 This is a todo-list app, developed using **Flask** that lets user to add new tasks that are to be done.